thejackshelton/ui-compiler-idea/README.md

 ### Future: TypeScript Plugin for Autocompletion

-IDE autocompletion for `select.selectedLabels` would require a TypeScript language service plugin that:
+IDE autocompletion for `select.getSelectedLabels` would require a TypeScript language service plugin that:

 1. Intercepts member expression completions on QDS namespace imports.
 2. Reads the manifest to provide state property names as completions.